 What is the reason why police officers hold flashlights overhand?

 Police officers have several techniques they use when it comes to going out on patrol.
 Here are 7 reasons why.

 1. To enforce their authority

-One of the reasons why police officers hold their flashlights may be to assert their presence and influence.
-They may appear more aggressive/fearful or let everyone else know they are in control.
+One of the reasons police officers carry flashlights is to demonstrate their presence and authority.
+They may appear more combative, or they may demonstrate control over others.